|Nutrition Facts (per serving)|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Paneer, a semisolid, cubed form of cottage cheese, is favored in north and east India.
-"Paneer" -- literally "cheese" in Hindi -- readily takes on the flavor of the spices in which it cooks.
+Paneer, a semisolid, cubed form of cottage cheese, is favored in the north and east India.
+"Paneer"—literally "cheese" in Hindi—readily takes on the flavor of the spices in which it cooks.
 Paneer adds a rich and creamy flavor to Indian desserts, such as Sandesh, rasgulla, and rasmalai.
 It is also used in curries like mutter paneer and palak paneer, Indian kababs and parathas, a pan-fried Indian flatbread.

 While you can find cottage cheese in curd form in most supermarkets, you can usually only buy cubed or block varieties in Indian food stores.
 Instead, make paneer at home in half an hour with the following recipe.
 Once you've made paneer, freeze it to use later.

 1/2 teaspoon citric acid, lime juice, or lemon juice

 As the milk boils, dissolve the citric acid/lime juice/lemon juice in 1/2 cup of warm water.